Nevada Criminal Code – Part I: Felonies

 Punishments for Category B felonies are not less than one year in jail or up to a maximum of 20 years in state prison.

-Category C Felonies
+What are Category C Felonies?

 Category C felonies include: child trafficking; repeated child abuse; battery with a deadly weapon; third domestic violence conviction or domestic violence that includes strangulation; violating an extended protective order (restraining order); use of internet to distribute pornography of person under 16 year old; practicing medicine or performing surgery without a license; failure to provide support per order of Family Court; pandering and sex trafficking of children; theft; counterfeiting; real estate fraud; bribery; receiving stolen goods; car theft of vehicle valued less than $3,500.